Welcome To CEC Health Center!

 Contact Our Pediatrician on Long Island That Accepts Medicaid

 As you can see, there are plenty of good reasons to make sure you get enough sleep each night.
 Sleep is important for memory, immunity, hormone regulation, stress reduction, and skin health.
 So if you’re looking for a way to improve your overall health, ensure you get enough rest!
 Your body will thank you for it.
-If you’re looking for a good night’s sleep, contact the Charles Evans Center, a Pediatrician on Long Island That Accepts Medicaid today!
+If you’re looking for a good night’s sleep, contact the CEC Health Center, a Pediatrician on Long Island That Accepts Medicaid today!

 Why Is It Important For Kids To Wash Hands?

 Washing your hands is an efficient way to remain healthy.
 Parents should help their children understand why handwashing is important and encourage them to do so often.
 If your child becomes sick due to the spread of germs, you can take them to our Pediatrician on Long Island That Accepts Medicaid.
-At the Charles Evans Center, we can help your child get over an illness like a cold or flu.
+At the CEC Health Center, we can help your child get over an illness like a cold or flu.